OpenEnergyPlatform/open-MaStR/docs/dataset.md

 ## Tables in the database

-!!! note
+!!! question "Confused by all the tables?"
-    :sparkles: Confused of all the different of tables?
-We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://zenodo.org/record/8225106)!
+    :sparkles: We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://doi.org/10.5281/zenodo.6807425)!

 After downloading the MaStR, you will find a database with a large number of tables.
 Here we give a brief overview of what you can find in those tables: